Can your marriage survive the coronavirus? - KTVZ

 Particularly for couples who live in smaller homes, this scenario can make it feel like neither partner has much (or any) personal space.

 For this reason, many experts suggest acknowledging the importance of alone time.
-Alev Ates-Barlas, a therapist in upstate New York, said she tries to teach members of a couple to identify whether they are individuals who need a partner to engage them in order to regulate their own emotions, or individuals who find comfort in regulating on their own.
+Alev Ates-Barlas, an LMFT in upstate New York, said she tries to teach members of a couple to identify whether they are individuals who need a partner to engage them in order to regulate their own emotions, or individuals who find comfort in regulating on their own.

 “It is important that couples know where you fall in these two categories so that you don’t end up assuming your need for regulation is actually your partner’s need,” she said.